gerardnico/git-x/docs/commands/git-remote.md

 Shows:
 * the remotes
-* the commit integration status (ie to push or to merge)
+* the commit integration status with the upstream (ahead/behind) with the count and list
-* the github actions run status
+* the GitHub actions run status

 ## SYNOPSIS